leofang/mpi4py/docs/source/usrman/tutorial.rst

   specified as ``[data, count, displ, datatype]``, where ``count`` and ``displ`` are sequences of integral values.

-  Automatic MPI datatype discovery for NumPy arrays and PEP-3118 buffers is supported, but limited to basic C types (all C/C99-native signed/unsigned integral types and single/double precision real/complex floating types) and availability of matching datatypes in the underlying MPI implementation.
+  Automatic MPI datatype discovery for NumPy/CUDA arrays and PEP-3118 buffers is supported, but limited to basic C types (all C/C99-native signed/unsigned integral types and single/double precision real/complex floating types) and availability of matching datatypes in the underlying MPI implementation.
 In this case, the buffer-provider object can be passed directly as a buffer argument, the count and MPI datatype will be inferred.

+  If mpi4py is built against a CUDA-aware MPI, CUDA GPU arrays can be passed to the upper-case methods as long as they have a ``__cuda_array_interface__`` attribute.

 Running Python scripts with MPI